rbmata22/my-portfolio/README.md

 - I would definitely go back and improve upon the profits by adding whether or not certain consoles have a high likelihood of increasing in value over time.

 Summary:
 - This project is both a tracker for videogame console prices and a calculator for determining profits and average prices for resellers.
 When taking on a side hustle like reselling, it is important to keep track of prices and make accurate choices on whether or not it would be profitable to invest in certain videogame consoles.
+I enjoyed working on this project as I like to play videogames from time to time, so looking at the prices of certain consoles and doing research on them was cool.